-These systems are designed to keep drivers informed of current traffic conditions on the road ahead.
-Delay information (in units of time or distance) and other messages are displayed to motorists using changeable message signs.
-These systems use queue length detectors, traffic sensors, and communications devices to transmit data, and calculate delay.
+Portable traffic monitoring and messaging systems are designed to keep drivers informed of current traffic conditions on the road ahead.
+These traffic−responsive systems are used in work zones to continuously monitor real−time traffic conditions and automatically respond with appropriate and dynamic messaging, such as travel time information; delay time information; alternate route information; stopped traffic warnings; dynamic speed displays; and lane merge and other motorist instructions.
+These messages are usually displayed to motorists using changeable message signs.
+The systems detect traffic volumes and/or speeds at various locations using sensors and send the data to a computer that can use the data to determine the most appropriate message to display.
 Traffic information systems can run 24 hours a day, 7 days a week, keeping motorists informed of traffic conditions, the need to be cautious, or take an alternative route, during work zone projects.

 REASON(S) FOR ADOPTING:

-Reduced crashes, providing travelers with information on which to make alternate route decisions, and reduced motorist frustration.
+Reduced crashes, providing travelers with information on which to make alternate route decisions, and reduced motorist frustration and user costs.

 MOST APPLICABLE LOCATION(S)/PROJECT(S):